Isangeles/fire/README.md

 For example, you can use [Ncat](https://nmap.org/ncat) utility to receive responses and make requests to the server.
 Of course, interpreting server responses with just Ncat will be difficult, that's why some kind of specialized program is recommended.
-[Burn Shell](https://github.com/isangeles/burnsh) is an example of a simple interface that enables the user to play the game hosted on the Fire server.
+[Burn Shell](https://github.com/isangeles/burnsh) and [Mural](https://github.com/isangeles/mural) are examples of interfaces that enable the user to play the game hosted on the Fire server.

 Client programs use JSON based interface to communicate with the server via a set of requests and responses.